HighFidelityCFDVerificationWorkshop/HighFidelityCFDVerificationWorkshop.github.io/index.md

 ## **2024 Workshop**

 The workshop will be held over two days January 6-7, 2024 in conjunction with SciTech 2024 in Orlando, Florida.
 Register now via the [AIAA SciTech Registration](https://www.aiaa.org/SciTech/registration) site.
+See [Agenda](agenda.md).

 ## **Test suites**